Triaenodes

 Taxonomic history

-The is Leptocerus bicolor J. Curtis (now Triaenodes bicolor).
+The type is Leptocerus bicolor J. Curtis (now Triaenodes bicolor).
 The subgenus Ylodes Milne has been returned to synonymy with Triaenodes.

 Research significance